antiboredom/automating-video-lang/README.md

 * Feel free to use your laptop in class to take notes or follow along when I'm covering programming topics.
 Please do not use your laptops to do stuff on social media unrelated to the class etc.
 * The only time laptop use is strictly prohibited is when other students are presenting their work.
 * Turn off your phones or put them on silent during class

-## Office Hours and General Help

-I'm available to meet by appointment in person or by Skype/Google Hangouts.
-Please email me at lavignse@newschool.edu to schedule a meeting, or if you have any questions or concerns about the class.

 ***